mmbase/mmbase-oldimport/contributions/didactor2/src/utils/import/noise/readme.txt

    java nl.didactor.utils.importer.noise.Importer

-The Importer will output to screen: when it start and when it finishes.
+The Importer will output to screen: when it start and when it finishes. (no idea whether this still works now i replaced System.out.println by log.info)

 After the import the student, classes and workgroups can be inspected.